Welcome to Castleton Historical Society’s website

 Castleton Historical Society

 Castleton Historical Society is a voluntary group who promote the history of the Village with a programme of talks, events, displays and local history research.
-CHS is responsible for establishing and continuing to curate The Castleton Museum.
+CHS is responsible for establishing and continuing to curate an archive of documents, photographs and artefacts relating to the history of Castleton.

 In recent years, the Society has participated in a number of ongoing archaeological digs.
 More information about our meetings, research and archaeological activities, publications and events are described on this website.
 New members are always welcome.